 - facilitates work to raise community awareness of the importance of fire management in NSW parks and reserves.

-- Over the last 5 years, NPWS has treated an average of 129,500 hectares annually, totalling more than 647,000 hectares of hazard reduction activities on park.
+- Over the last 5 years, NPWS has treated an average of 112,423 hectares annually.

-- For the 2018/19 fire season, NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection, and 91% of fires were kept below 10 hectares in size.
+- For the 2019–20 fire season, NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection.

-- On average, NPWS undertakes around 75% of the total hazard reduction burning effort recorded in NSW, despite managing around 9% of the state.
+- On average, NPWS undertakes around 79% of the total hazard reduction burning effort recorded in New South Wales, despite managing around 9% of the State.

 Under the Rural Fires Act 1997, NPWS is both a fire authority and a public authority and is responsible for managing fire on all lands under its control.
-NPWS is responsible for taking ‘practicable steps to prevent the occurrence of bushfires on, and to minimise the danger of the spread of bushfires on or from’, those parks and reserves.
-As a recognised fire authority NPWS also stands ready to assist other fire authorities in the containment of wildfires across the State.
+NPWS is responsible for taking practicable steps to prevent the occurrence of bushfires on parks and reserves, and minimise the danger of these bushfires spreading.
+As a recognised fire authority, NPWS also stands ready to assist other fire authorities in the containment of wildfires across the State.

 In accordance with the National Parks and Wildlife Act 1974, NPWS is responsible for protecting and conserving natural and cultural values within national parks and reserves.